tunbridgep/gmdx-vrsd-fork/Docs/List of Changes.md

     - Selecting the Mini Crossbow or Sniper Rifle from Paul at the start of the game will give you extra ammo (8 tranq darts or 5 .3006 ammo).
         - Both weapons still come with an Accuracy mod (which was added in vRSD)
     - Putting a scope or a laser sight on the GEP gun now requires the Heavily Tweaked perk (ADVANCED heavy weapons, 100 skill points).
 The scope and laser sight still provide rocket guidance capabilities.
+    - Added a new "Killswitch Engaged" Playthrough Modifier.
+When enabled, all augmentations will be disabled and a countdown timer will be active while your killswitch is enabled.
     - Added a new "Weapon Requirements Matter" Playthrough Modifier.
 When enabled, most weapons will require a minimum skill investment in order to be used.
     - Demolitions Skill Overhaul
         - Demolitions Skill-based grenade timing rescaled from 0.5, 1.0, 2.5, 7.0 seconds to 0.75, 1.0, 1.5, 2.5 seconds